Succinic semialdehyde dehydrogenase deficiency: Research

 While SSADH deficiency has been studied for nearly 30 years, knowledge of the disorder and its pathophysiology remains unclear.
 However, the progress that has been made with both murine and human models of the disorder have provided a lot of insights into how the disease manifests itself and what more can be done in terms of therapeutic interventions.

-Much of the current research into SSADH has been led by a dedicated team of physicians and scientists, including Phillip L. Pearl, MD of the Boston Children's Hospital at Harvard Medical School and K. Michael Gibson, PhD of Washington State University College of Pharmacy.
-Both have contributed significant efforts to finding appropriate therapies for SSADH deficiency and have specifically spent most of their recent efforts into understanding the efficacy of the ketogenic diet for patients with SSADH deficiency.
-In addition, a lot of the research that was published in 2007 examined the pathogenesis for the disorder by examining the role of oxidative stress on tissues in various cerebral structures of Aldh5a1-/- mice.
+Research on Succinic semialdehyde dehydrogenase deficiency has been led in large part by Phillip L. Pearl of Boston Children's Hospital and K. Michael Gibson of Washington State University, whose collaborative work has significantly advanced clinical and translational understanding of the disorder.
+Pearl has led major natural-history studies defining the neurological progression of SSADH deficiency, including its developmental, epileptic, neuropsychiatric, and sleep-related manifestations, while helping establish international patient registries and multidisciplinary clinical frameworks for diagnosis and management.
+His research has examined biomarkers of disease progression, age-related phenotypic changes, and abnormalities in GABAergic neurotransmission, contributing to the development of therapeutic strategies such as ketogenic dietary interventions, enzyme replacement approaches, and experimental gene-based therapies.

-Ultimately, the metabolic pathway of SSADH deficiency is known, but how the enzyme deficiency and accumulation of GABA and GHB contribute to the clinical phenotype is not.
-For the future however, treatment strategies should focus on both decreasing the total production of GHB and increasing the total concentration of GABA and further assessing whether the effects of these changes influences the neurological manifestations seen in patients afflicted with SSADH deficiency.
+Ultimately, the metabolic pathway of SSADH deficiency is known, but how the enzyme deficiency and accumulation of GABA and GHB contribute to the clinical phenotype is not, specifically the genotype shows no correlation to the phenotypic severity.
+For the future however, treatment strategies should focus on decreasing the total production of GHB, inhibition of the GHB receptor, inhibitors of mTOR (due to activation by GABA) and further assessing the effects of these changes for their influences in the neurological manifestations seen in patients afflicted with SSADH deficiency and the consequences for combination therapies.

 Response to treatment is variable and the long-term and functional outcome is unknown.
 To provide a basis for improving the understanding of the epidemiology, genotype/phenotype correlation and outcome of these diseases their impact on the quality of life of patients, and for evaluating diagnostic and therapeutic strategies a patient registry was established by the noncommercial International Working Group on Neurotransmitter Related Disorders (iNTD).